 Taxpayers age 50 and over have a special catch-up period that allows them to add another $1,000 per year.

-If you file a joint tax return, total contributions for both the working and non-working spouse cannot exceed $11,000 in 2014.
+If you file a joint tax return, total contributions for both the working and non-working spouse cannot exceed $11,000 in 2014 and 2015.
 The working spouse must have sufficient earned income to fund both IRAs.

 Spousal IRA owners who choose the traditional IRA face tests to determine how much of the contribution is deductible.
 The entire amount contributed to the Spousal IRA is deductible if the working spouse does not have an employer-sponsored plan.